Joint Communication and Parameter Estimation in MIMO Channels: Case Studies

 In our first case study, we consider scenarios where the transmitter is communicating with a single antenna user, i.e., $L=1$; while estimating the DoA of a passive point target in its range.
 The transmitter and the sensor are equipped with uniform linear arrays (ULAs) of $M$ and $T$ antennas, respectively.
 Assuming half-wavelength element spacing for both arrays, the steering vectors at the transmitter and at the sensor are given by

 respectively.
 We adopt a line-of-sight, single-ray model for the communication channel as

-where $\phi \in (-\frac{\pi}{2}, \frac{\pi}{2})$ denotes the angle of departure (AoD) from the transmitter array towards the user's direction, and $\beta \in \C$ denotes the channel gain.
+where $\phi \in (-\frac{\pi}{2}, \frac{\pi}{2})$ denotes the direction of departure (DoD) from the transmitter array towards the user's direction, and $\beta \in \C$ denotes the channel gain.
 As stated in Section \ref{sec:model}, we assume that the user channel matrix is fixed and known to both the transmitter and the user through, e.g., an initial access phase.
 For simplicity, we set $\beta=1$.
-As for the sensing channel, this is given as